abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 ### static Method Hiding
 We follow same 4 rules as overriding, a static method is bound to class so it will depend on the reference or classname we use to call it. **They can't be overriden though**, only hidden.

+Hiding only replaces the parent method on child reference and not on parent's reference unlike Overriding.
+We use respective references to access them.

-Compilation error if one is marked `static` and the other is not.
+Compilation error if one is marked `static` and the other is not (_redefinition error_)

 Also, similar to Overriding, `final static` methods can't be hidden (compilation error if we're trying to hide a method in subclass that is declared as `final static` in parent class).